 As you review these sites, do you find information about the issues home or business owners might be having with their roof – or information about the company?

-Often, top sites rank well because they “call out” the ideal client for the company’s services instead of taking about themselves.
+Often, top sites rank well because they “call out” the ideal client for the company’s services instead of talking about themselves.

 Three Quick Tests For You To Consider